lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 are discussed in [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing)'s blog post.

-All in all, I see a low chance for the app gaining a large enough adoption for the app to become a accurate tool to use as a means to decreasing infections.
+All in all, I see a low chance for the app gaining a large enough adoption for the app to become an accurate tool to use as a means to decreasing infections.

 # Conclusion
 For a digital contact tracing app to have some impact on reducing infections we need:
 - access to lots of quick and accurate tests
-- an preventative mindset towards being exposed, as outlined in the paper: "If testing capacity is limited, individuals who are identified by tracing may be presumed confirmed upon onset of symptoms, because the prior probability of them being positive is higher than for the index case."
+- a preventative mindset towards being exposed, as outlined in the paper: "If testing capacity is limited, individuals who are identified by tracing may be presumed confirmed upon onset of symptoms, because the prior probability of them being positive is higher than for the index case."
 - ability for people to upload self confirmed tests to the app
 - adoption of the app by 60%\* of the population
-- people to actually self isolate until they are no longer sick
+- people to actually self-isolate until they are no longer sick

-But I don't think it's worth the time and money to keep trying to use digital contact tracing apps at this stage.
-Using proximity as a measure of whether someone has been exposed oversimplifies our new understanding of how COVID-19 spreads and the science around COVID-19.
+- a better way to measure exposure risk: using masking and air filtration/circulation to predict exposure risk or understanding that the virus can linger in the air, so letting users know if they have been in the same location as someone who was infected, regardless of how far or how long they were near that infected individual

-*However*, to prevent new variants and prevent long covid I believe we must work towards no infections at all, not just reducing infections.
+*However*, to prevent new variants and prevent long COVID I believe we must work towards no infections at all, not just reducing infections.
 I understand this is a more extreme stance, but drug and vaccine development simply will always lag behind the virus, and developing drugs and vaccines isn't easy!
 Since 100% (or even 50%) adoption and **use** of the app isn't feasible, I don't think digital contact tracing works in a Western society.

+It's worth the time and money to keep trying to use digital contact tracing apps at this stage.
 [Alberta spent $4.3 million on their digital contact tracing app, which only notified 1,500 people of possible exposure.](https://www.cbc.ca/news/canada/edmonton/158-albertans-with-covid-19-reported-their-illness-to-province-s-multimillion-dollar-app-1.6202636).
-We **have** tools that work and we **know** what works.
-Good quality masks, air filtration and circulation and UV.
-We also have tools that can help us make decisions on high risk locations for getting infected, such as waste water tracking and CO2 monitoring.
-All the money going into building digital contact tracing apps could of gone into providing the previously mentioned tools.
-We don't need more apps.
-We need to use tools that work with the ever changing science of COVID-19.
+We **know** what works.
+Good quality masks, air filtration and circulation and UV lighting to kill the virus in high risk places like hospitals.
+We also have metrics that can help us predict areas of increasing infection (waste water tracking) and possible exposure risk (CO2 monitoring).
+In a Western society, the digital contact tracing app will not get us out of the pandemic.

 \* I use 60% as outlined above, but I don't actually know what number would be needed to reduce the R value.